This is the first article in what turned into a series. Here is the next article. Each article will take you to the next.

 Date: Thursday, February 13, 2014 3:54 PM

 I thought that might bring everything to an end.
-I wrote this post because I found the whole thing amusing.
+I stopped at that point and wrote this article (right up to this paragraph) because I found the whole thing amusing.
 When you’re called a “fool” and are accused of not doing the intelligent thing when all you were trying to do is give some helpful advice, you can’t do much but laugh and share the experience with others.

 I was wrong.